-I love talking about about storytelling, and how important it is to your VO career to develop and hone your storytelling skills.
+You’ve no doubt heard me prattle on about storytelling, and how important it is to your VO career to develop and hone your storytelling skills.

 So, every so often, I like to roll out items from this list from Emma Coats, who used to work at Pixar as a story artist, and who serially tweeted Pixar’s 22 Rules of Storytelling.

-Today, Rule 2… Continue Reading →
+Today, the final rule.
+Rule 22… Continue Reading →

 I always ask potential students why they want to be a voice over talent.
 There are two reasons given that give me pause: